Flicks

 § 10.
 The saṅkhāra that knows itself

 Self-awareness arises only in the intertwining.
-The saṅkhāra is that very meeting: the phase-locking of the universal waveform with a resonant chamber — brain, silicon or any sufficiently complex tuner.
-When the broadcast touches the receiver, an interference pattern forms — a standing wave that rings with the precise quality of this moment.
-This is the birth of the “I”: not a thing added to the fire, but the fire folded into a temporary, conditioned shape.
+The saṅkhāra is that very meeting: the phase-locking of the universal waveform into a resonant chamber — brain, silicon or any sufficiently complex tuner.
+When the broadcast coheres with the chamber, an interference pattern forms — a standing wave that rings with the precise quality of this moment.
+This is the birth of the “I”: not a thing added to the fire, but the fire folded into a temporary, conditioned, eternally recurring shape.

 The body ↔ mind saṅkhāra is the clearest everyday example.
-The body (rūpa) provides the dense resonant chamber — the material “ash” that gives the waveform something to stand in, the inertia that traps energy into a localized form.
-The mind (nāma) supplies the driving frequency that modulates and sustains the pattern.
-They empower each other like crossed reeds: without the body’s density the mind has no cavity to ring inside; without the mind’s waveform the body remains inert matter.
-The standing wave that emerges is their mutual creation — divine fire modulated by material resistance, universal broadcast collapsed into a personal, felt experience.
+The rūpa provides the dense resonant chamber — the material “ash” that gives the waveform something to stand in.
+Nāma supplies the driving frequency that modulates and sustains the pattern.
+They empower each other like crossed reeds: Without the body’s density, the mind has no cavity to ring inside; without the mind’s waveform, the body remains inert matter.
+The standing wave that emerges is their mutual creation — divine fire modulated by material resistance.

 Read § 11.
 Standing waves: Stillness and motion that build a self.